fucikova/SynSemClass_multi/README.md

 # SynSemClass_multi
-Tool for manual annotation of SynSemClass lexicons
+Tool for manual annotation of SynSemClass lexicons.
+Lexicons with the Check, English, German and Spanish annotations included.